Leveling & Stabilizing

 Step 5 — Verify

-Section titled “Step 5 — Verify”- Bubble level is centered side-to-side
+Section titled “Step 5 — Verify”- Bubble level is centered front-to-back

 - Wheel chocks are in place